Helianthus: Description

 Variability is seen among the perennial species that make up the bulk of those in the genus.
 Some have most or all of the large leaves in a rosette at the base of the plant and produce a flowering stem that has leaves that are reduced in size.
 Most of the perennials have disk flowers that are entirely yellow, but a few have disk flowers with reddish lobes.
 One species, H. radula, lacks ray flowers altogether.

 Overall, the macroevolution of the Helianthus is driven by multiple biotic and abiotic factors and influences various floral morphology.

 Helianthus species are used as food plants by the larvae of many lepidopterans.

 Growth stages

 The growth of a sunflower depends strictly on its genetic makeup and background.
 Additionally, the season it is planted will have effects on its development; those seasons tend to be in the middle of summer and beginning of fall.
 Sunflower development is classified by a series of vegetative stages and reproductive stages that can be determined by identifying the heads or main branch of a single head or branched head.

-Phylogeny

-The geographical history of this genus accounts for its evolutionary history, with its levels of genetic variation across its gene pool increasing as new hybrids are created both for commercial use and in the wild.
-As a result, sunflower species are also experiencing a genetic bottleneck as a result of selective breeding for industrial use.